sorochak/portfolio-website/README.md

 # Portfolio Website

 This is the repository for my personal portfolio website, hosted at [austensorochak.com](https://austensorochak.com).
-The website is a React application that showcases my projects, skills, and contact information.
+The website is a React application that showcases my professional background, projects, skills, and a contact form.

 ## Table of Contents